dylan-lang/testworks/documentation/source/usage.rst

 Reports
 =======

-The ``--report`` and ``--report-file`` options can be used to write a full report of test run results so that those results can be compared with subsequent test runs, for example to find regressions.
+The ``--report`` option can be used to generate a full report of test run results.
 These are the available report types:

-failures
+failures (the default)
-  Prints out only the list of failures and a summary.
+  Prints out only the list of failures and a summary, in readable text format.

+full
+  Like ``failures`` but prints results whether passing or failing.

 json
   Outputs JSON objects that match the suite/test/assertion tree structure, with full detail.

-summary (the default)
+summary
   Prints out only a summary of how many assertions, tests and suites were executed, passed, failed or crashed.